So you’ve decided to go to Iceland and now you need to know what to pack and what to wear. Well, you are in the right place!

 I decided the easiest way would be to split this perfect Iceland packing list between the very cold season (winter) and the slightly warmer Spring, Summer & Autumn seasons to put together the ultimate guide to What to Pack for Iceland (for every time of year!)

-These are the basics and what to pack for travelling to Iceland at any and all times of the year and should be the first things you add to your Iceland packing checklist:
+These are the basics and what to pack for traveling to Iceland at any and all times of the year and should be the first things you add to your Iceland packing checklist:

 A HIGH-QUALITY WATERPROOF JACKET